 January’s MWC Networking Brunch with Dr. Obeidat will be held 10 a.m. – 12 p.m., Friday, Jan.
 30, at the Islamic Resource Center, 5235 S. 27th St., Greenfield.
 Brunch is provided by Taqwa Bakery & Restaurant.
 The cost is $15.
 Register here by Wednesday, Jan.
 28.

-The MWC’s Networking Brunch is a monthly program at the Islamic Resource Center inviting the public for an enriching guest presentation, an amazing Middle Eastern buffet and the opportunity to make new connections.
+The Muslim Women’s Coalition’s Networking Brunch is a monthly program for the public that includes an enriching guest presentation, a Middle Eastern brunch and the opportunity to make new connections.

 A preview with Dr. Obeidat